halefmichel/halef-thesis/occupation/README.md

 # Occupation

-A project containing data on socio-demographic indicators.
+Project that contains data on socio-economic indicators.

 ### Folder structure